unclereeemus/ytmp/README.md

 - to sort your play history by how many times you've listened to something use `sort -nk2 "/home/$USER/Music/ytmp/played_urls" | less`

-- if you wanted to move multiple songs to one position i.e. the end you could use something like `echo '3,6,27,18' | xargs -d ',' -I '{}' ytmp m '{}' 'l'` (replacing the numbers and 'l' with 'p' or the proper numbers if needed of course)
+- if you wanted to move multiple songs to one position i.e. the end you could use something like `echo '3,6,27,18' | xargs -d ',' -I '{}' ytmp m '{}' 'l'` (replacing the numbers and 'l' with 'p' or the proper positions of course)

 - you can make a scratchpad (i recommend tdrop if your wm doesn't support them) of `ytmp E` which can be your one stop for music management (you can invoke ytmp with keybindings by using the vim config provided)